sausheong/muse/README.md

     _CM; _D7; _Fm;

 Which represents the C major, D7 and F minor chords accordingly.
 Chords, just like multiple notes, can have the same options as notes have.

+## Envelopes

+Envelopes defines the 'shape' of the sound.
+The sound wave when first generate is uniform.
+This means it will sound the same throughout the duration of the note.
+Applying an envelope creates the variation on how the note sounds.

+Envelopes can be specified per note using the 'e' option, or per bar, also with the 'e' option or the entire song, with the 'envelope' option.

+The default envelope, if no envelope is specified, is a cosine wave.
+This means, the note will sound the loudest initially, then taper off towards the end of the note.

+A smoother envelope named 'sine' is also provided, which gives a smoother tone of the note as the note gradually becomes louder and is the loudest in the middle of the note, only to taper off at the end.

+To add more envelopes, you can extend the Envelope module and add in your own implementation.
+Please refer to the code.

+## Harmonics

+Sound is created by waves.
+The default sound for each note in Muse is a pure sine wave, called the fundamental harmonic.
+This has a very 'electronic' sound.
+To change how the note sounds like, you can change the harmonic being used.
+Each harmonic is created by adding additional 'harmonics' on top of the fundamental harmonic, changing the shape of the wave.

+Harmonics can be specified per note using the 'h' option, or per bar also with the 'he' option or the entire song, with the 'harmonic' option.

+The default harmonic, if none is specified, as mentioned, is a pure sine wave.
+You can add in your own harmonics to create different sound effects.
+Please refer to the code to see how this is done.

 ## Examples